 Even if she hasn’t received a solo origins movie yet, there is no denying that Scarlett Johannson is a global superstar.
 Half of the success of the movie is clearly dependent on her being there.
 While she clearly has bid farewell to the Avengers and the current timeline of the MCU — and at this point I sincerely hope that there are no resurrections — she is definitely on board for reprising a younger version of her iconic role.
 I hardly believe this being a prequel movie would warrant any of the other MCU players to make appearances, but for the sake of establishing continuity, one might be fair to assume that there might be a cameo or two, especially from Jeremy Renner as Clint Barton or Sam Jackson as Nick Fury, but at this point, it’s all speculation.

 Among the confirmed ones, Florence Pugh, Rachel Weisz, David Harbour and O.T.
 Fagbenle have reportedly joined the cast.
 Pugh is rumoured to be playing another super spy in possibly the same program as the Black Widow, likely her “moral opposite”.
 Looking at the undertones such films usually follow, I suspect either David Harbour or O.T.
-Fagbenle to play either primary antagonist or program trainer, and any one among them could be anyone.
+Fagbenle to play either primary antagonist or program trainer.
 All the roles that have been cast however remain undisclosed as of now.
-Even Emma Watson was reportedly in talks to join the cast.

 Black Widow Crew: Who is behind it?